DataDog/libddwaf/BINDING_IMPL_NOTES.md

   do and doesn't involve extra usage of locks, but the memory used by the `ddwaf_handle` will not be available until the garbage collector decides to reclaim the wrapped object.
-Because the garbage collector does not see the memory being used by the `ddwaf_handle`, if gargabe collection never happens, there is a risk that memory consumption gets too high.
+Because the garbage collector does not see the memory being used by the `ddwaf_handle`, if garbage collection never happens, there is a risk that memory consumption gets too high.
 This is a rather unlikely scenario though.